Thursday 28 and Friday 29 August 2025

 Running on empty - an apt phrase for educators right now.
 How can we revitalise our students in ways that also recharge us?
 Order of Australia recipient, Professor Lea Waters, PhD, will draw on Positive Psychology research and Neuroscience to show how mini moments of wellbeing (less than 2 minutes) can undo stress and uplift us.
 Practical ways to build micro moments into daily life at school will be discussed.

-Speaker: Jean Yates, Director of Education, Cybernetic Shield
+Speaker: Jean Yates, OOO, Cybernetic Shield

 12:45 - 1:15pm